josepabellana/JosepCertification/README.md

 - Checks if supports multiple viewers
 - Checks if allow query parameters
 - Checks if enables full hive tech
-- Do approximation of cache occupancy recommendations
+- Do approximation of cache occupancy recommendation
+- Share with users a graph showing how cache occupation improves peering

 By @josepabellana